How do I adjust the placement / alignment of my images?

 - First, insert your image into your message.

-- After your image is inserted, drag a paragraph block below your image.
+- After your image is inserted, drag a Paragraph block below your image and enter your text.

-- Click on your image and, from the "Image" menu on the right, you can select to "Left" or "Right" align your image.
+- Click on your image and, from the "Image Alignment" menu on the right, you can select to "Left" or "Right" align your image.

 When this is done, it will cause the text to wrap around the image.